serradura/u-case/README.md

 # your services on validation errors, you can use:

 # In some file. e.g: A Rails initializer
-require 'micro/service/with_validation' # or require 'u-service/with_validation'
+require 'micro/case/with_validation' # or require 'u-case/with_validation'

 # In the Gemfile
-gem 'u-service', require: 'u-service/with_validation'
+gem 'u-case', require: 'u-case/with_validation'

 # Using this approach, you can rewrite the previous example with fewer lines of code. e.g:

-class Multiply < Micro::Service::Base
+class Multiply < Micro::Case::Base
   attributes :a, :b

   validates :a, :b, presence: true, numericality: true